csdmichael/Foundry-Agentic-Workflow-SDLC-Docs/README.md

 workspace with the same execution-mode icon beside the project name.

 Authorized project managers can permanently delete a local project with `DELETE /api/projects/{id}`.
-The confirmation UI checks both ADO and GitHub cascade options by default, but either can be cleared.
-Only SOR resources whose provisioning status proves they were created by this workflow are deleted;
+The confirmation UI checks ADO, Jira, GitHub, Bitbucket, and Azure-resource cascade options by default, but each can be cleared independently.
+Only resources whose provisioning status proves they were created by this workflow are deleted;
 pre-existing targets are retained.
 Selected external cleanup runs before local workflow, gate, artifact, intake, and agent-run records are removed, while the